Different Yarns for Different Knitting Machines.

 7-8 wraps per inch

-BALLED YARN: In the year 2000, this gauge of yarn and the Super Bulky gauge skyrocketed in popularity.
-The big stitches meant faster knitting and less intense concentration, thus causing this knitting to be very relaxing for the working person.
+Great for cold weather activities, such as skiing.
+Or for jackets.
+Big stitches meant faster knitting and less intense concentration, thus causing this knitting to be very relaxing for the working person.

-Silver Reed Bulky Bed Machines
+Silver Reed 9.0mm Bulky Bed Knitting Machine

-SUPER BULKY WEIGHT YARNS
+SUPER BULKY WEIGHT YARN

 Hand knit needles US 10-17